What is the ADL NextGeneration Advisory Board?

 - Complimentary tickets to the annual Imagine gala

-- Opportunity for leadership on NextGen special event and Executive Board subcommittees
+- Opportunity for leadership on NextGen special event and subcommittees (ex.
+Annual Imagine Gala)

-- Preferred pricing for NextGen special events such as the annual Imagine gala and National Meetings registration
+- Preferred pricing for NextGen special events such as the Annual Imagine Gala and National Leadership Summit

-- Opportunity for participation on NextGen special event and Executive Board subcommittees (Philanthropy & Fundraising, Recruitment & Growth, NextGen Lawyers Division, NextGen Real Estate Division, NextGen Young Families, and Glass Leadership Institute)
+- Opportunity for participation and membership on NextGen Board subcommittees (Philanthropy & Fundraising, Recruitment & Growth, NextGen Lawyers Division, NextGen Real Estate Division, NextGen Young Families, and Glass Leadership Institute)

 - Invitations to exclusive briefings and insider perspectives with ADL experts and community leaders

-- Invitation to the ADL New York Annual Meeting and the Edward Brodsky Speaker Series
+- Special invitation to the ADL New York/New Jersey Annual Meeting

-- Invitations for NextGen Outreach Network receptions; personal, intimate opportunities for NextGen leaders to connect their friends and neighbors to the mission and work of ADL in New York Region
+- NextGen Outreach Network invitation; personal, intimate opportunities for NextGen leaders to connect their friends and neighbors to the mission and work of ADL in New York Region

 - Subscription to Next Generation Philanthropy Newsletter